utxorpc/spec/gen/docs/docs.md

 <a name="utxorpc-v1alpha-submit-TxPredicate"></a>

 ### TxPredicate
-Represents a simple tx predicate that can composed to create more complext ones
+Represents a simple tx predicate that can composed to create more complex ones

 | Field | Type | Label | Description |